How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 - Explains your solution in plain language

-- Includes a clear call-to-action (email signup, waitlist, etc.)
+- Has a clear call-to-action (email signup, waitlist)

 A 10-20% conversion rate from visitor to signup suggests genuine interest.